HELLO, I’M TIM, I

 Hi, I’m Tim Thomas, the founder of this site.

-I’ve been trading and investing for close to 20 years and have made every investing mistake possible.
-This blog is a catalogue of my many errors and the lessons I’ve learned during this time.
+I’ve been trading and investing for over 20 years and have made every investing mistake possible.
+This blog is a catalog of my many errors and the lessons the markets have taught me along the way.